 The new findings don't so much "rule out" social factors as "rule in" biological factors, Cantor told LiveScience.
 "No longer can anyone say that social factors are the entire story.
 That's not feasible any more.
 If one starts agnostic, the data for nature side is much stronger than data for nurture side.
 Scientists have only put serious attention into the nature side for the past five years.
 The nurture side, people have taken for granted for literally 100 years."

-Treatment of pedophiles is challenging, clinicians say.
+Implications for treatment Treatment of pedophiles is challenging, clinicians say.
 "There is no evidence to suggest that we can turn a pedophile into a non-pedophile," Cantor said.

 Most clinicians do a series of interventions called relapse prevention, Cantor said, teaching mainly common-sense techniques to pedophiles to manage their attraction such as avoiding playgrounds and malls where children congregate.